eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Default value: `eudi-openid4vp`

 Variable: `VERIFIER_CLIENTMETADATA_RESPONSEENCRYPTION_ALGORITHM`
-Description: Algorithm that verifier is advertising for authorization response encryption
+Description: Algorithm that verifier is advertising and supports for authorization response encryption
 Possible values: `ECDH-ES`, `ECDH-ES+A128KW`, `ECDH-ES+A192KW`, `ECDH-ES+A256KW`
 Default value: `ECDH-ES`

 Variable: `VERIFIER_CLIENTMETADATA_RESPONSEENCRYPTION_METHOD`
-Description: Method that verifier is advertising for authorization response encryption
+Description: Method that verifier is advertising and supports for authorization response encryption
 Possible values: `A128CBC-HS256`, `A192CBC-HS384`, `A256CBC-HS512`, `A128GCM`, `A192GCM`, `256GCM`, `XC20P`
 Default value: `A128GCM`